maxmilton/MaxMilton.com-Old-v3/README.md

-Source for the website of Max Milton &mdash; powered by Hugo, Gulp, and Bootstrap v4 &mdash; <https://maxmilton.com/>.
+Source for the website of Max Milton &mdash; powered by Hugo, Gulp, and Bootstrap v4 &mdash; <https://maxmilton.com>.

 # Overview

 A simple blog which uses Node.js automation to make development and deployment easy.
 Uses Hugo, a Golang static site generator, which is super fast and makes creating websites fun again.
+Theme uses Bootstrap v4 to make building faster.

 Feel free to use my Hugo theme as the base for your own site.
+I hope you like it!

 ## How To Build